I’m a PhD student at UW-Madison working with Yuhang Zhao studying

 Outside of work, I track all the music I listen to on last.fm.
 I also enjoy longboarding, backpacking, language learning, achievement hunting, moderating online communities, and playing games with my friends.

-Daniel Killough, Justin Feng, Rithvik Dyava, ZX Ching, Yapeng Tian, Yuhang Zhao
+Daniel Killough, Justin Feng, Rithvik Dyava, Zheng Xue "ZX" Ching, Daniel Wang, Yapeng Tian, Yuhang Zhao

 Using state-of-the-art object detection, zero-shot depth estimation, and multimodal large language models to identify virtual objects in social VR applications for blind and low vision people.